john-itcsolutions/bucordo/README.md

 ## Getting PostGIS and Open Street Maps

-	As user 'ubuntu' in each vm's pg-wodehouse master:
+	As user 'ubuntu' in each vm's pg-lagerhaus master:

 	Inside postgres vm's as user ubuntu: